 Now, in terms of the fit, I did initially struggle to insert the earbud with fin tips into the outer portion of the ear.
 It takes quite a bit of adjusting but once the earbuds set then it is plain sailing from thereon in.
 One caveat, however, is that due to the size of the fin tips, those with smaller ears might find greater levels of discomfort during long listening sessions as opposed to those with medium or larger sized ears.
-The reason being that the upper part of the fin tips do have a tendency to dig into conchae of the ears.
+The reason being that the upper part of the fin tips does have a tendency to dig into conchae of the ears.
 Having said this, the scenario above can easily be avoided by opting for the other sets of tips which for me provided a more comfortable listening experience.

 Bass extends well but lacks body and appears much smaller compared dual dynamics such as the Fidue A81.
 Bass appears only when it is called for and when the track requires it but otherwise disappears allowing the mids and treble to play unperturbed.
 Also worth pointing out is that mid-bass has slightly more presence than sub-bass which appears more in the background of songs.
 With a clean sound and lack of distortion, DUNU has tuned the bass to fit in with the overall sound signature; a reference-like approach with high quality detailing.